-- A. Unauthorized entry into a file, to use, read, or change the contents, or for any other purpose. - B. Unauthorized transfer of a file. - C. Use of another individual's identification and password. - D. Use of computing facilities to interfere with the work of another student, faculty member or University official. - E. Use of computing facilities and/or e-mail to send obscene or abusive messages. - F. Use of computing facilities and/or e-mail to send unsolicited or unauthorized messages with the intention of reaching as many users as possible. - G. Theft or abuse of computer time. - H. Use of computing facilities and/or e-mail to interfere with normal operation of the University computing system.
+- A. Unauthorized entry into a file, to use, read, or change the contents, or for any other purpose. - B. Unauthorized transfer of a file. - C. Use of another individual's identification and password. - D. Use of computing resources or systems to interfere with the work of another student, faculty member or University official. - E. Use of computing resources or systems and/or e-mail to send obscene or abusive messages. - F. Use of computing resources or systems and/or e-mail to send unsolicited or unauthorized messages with the intention of reaching as many users as possible. - G. Theft or abuse of computer resources or systems. - H. Use of computing resources or systems and/or e-mail to interfere with normal operation of the University computing system.